-Hello, my name’s Graham Jones, I’m a British astrophysicist and English teacher based in Japan.
+Hello, my name’s Graham Jones, I’m a British astrophysicist and English teacher living in Japan.

 In the 1990s I worked for the Conservatives (one of the main political parties in the UK) as constituency agent for two members of parliament.
 In the 2000s I was a director, company secretary and part-owner of Language is Everything Ltd, a UK-based interpreting and translation company.